cajohare/DarkShards/README.md

 * `code/` - contains various functions which are used by the notebooks to generate the results and plots
 * `notebooks/` - Notebooks which spit out various plots and other results that can be found in the paper
 * `plots/` - all plots get put here in pdf and png formats.
+* `movies/` - A few movies just for visualising the halo sample etc.

 ## Requirements